 Three walks through the Belgian National Park.
 Choose any one, or mix and match depending on the time you have available.

 November is a great month for walking in the woods.
 One of the ways to make your walk extra special – particularly for children – is to find and photograph mushrooms and toadstools.

 Dungeons, a torture chamber, displays of swords and guns, and some outstanding views from the top, combine to make a trip to Gravensteen Castle in Gent a great day out for kids.

 The cycle paths along the River Schelde are really excellent.
-And the possibility to hop from bank to bank on the river ferries adds to the day’s enjoyment.
+And you can hop from bank to bank on the river ferries